EmaanBashir/Price-Prediction-in-Real-Estate/README.md

 ## Project Overview

 This project focuses on predicting real estate prices in Pakistan using data mining and machine learning techniques.
-By analyzing property characteristics and market trends, we aim to provide a data-driven approach to assist buyers and sellers in making informed decisions.
+By analyzing property characteristics and market trends, a data-driven approach is provided to assist buyers and sellers in making informed decisions.

 ## Table of Contents